 Nearly everyone will experience some type of financial hardship at some point in their lives.
 But of course, some people will struggle more than others.
 If you are drowning in debt and unable to pay your bills, it’s important to know that help is available.

 There are a number of debt relief options available to people who are experiencing financial difficulties.
 One option is bankruptcy, which is typically viewed as a last resort.
 Most individuals file for either Chapter 7 or Chapter 13 bankruptcy.
 If you are considering filing for bankruptcy, you need to know about the differences between these two types of bankruptcy.
-The skilled bankruptcy attorneys at Benner & Weinkauf can help you understand the pros and cons of each type so you can make the right decision for your future.
+The skilled bankruptcy attorneys in Plymouth at Benner & Weinkauf can help you understand the pros and cons of each type so you can make the right decision for your future.

 WHAT IS CHAPTER 7 BANKRUPTCY?